What is Probate and what does a Probate Lawyer do? Think of it as the necessary legal steps to get your inheritance.

 If there is no will made by the deceased person, an appointment of a person known as an ‘administrator’ will be appointed to take charge of the estate.
 This administrator is usually one of the next-of-kin of the deceased.

-In order for such persons to be recognised legally as the executor or administrator of the deceased person’s estate, applications have to be made for ‘Probate’ or ‘Letters of Administration’ respectively.
+In order for such persons to be recognised legally as the executor or administrator of the deceased person’s estate, you should engage an experienced probate lawyer to apply for ‘Probate’ or ‘Letters of Administration’ respectively.

 It is a court order authorising an executor, appointed by the deceased person under his Will, to administer his estate according to the directions contained in his Will.